dutzi/image-gallery/readme.md

-# High performance Image Gallery
+# High Performance Image Gallery

 To run this type: